-- Click the File Menu, then New Project.

-- Name your project My Guided Tour Work.

-- Select SysML for your Base View Set.

-- Accept all other default settings and click OK.
+- Click the File Menu and select New Project., or click New Project on the GENESYS Home page or in Administrative Tools under the Projects tab. - Name your project My Guided Tour Work. - Accept all other default settings and click OK.